Jesse Ferguson: Upset, controversy and title shot

 On February 6, 1993, Ferguson fought on the untelevised undercard of an HBO event at Madison Square Garden in New York.
 Ferguson was signed to fight Ray Mercer, a former World Boxing Organization world Heavyweight champion, in what was actually a heavyweight title eliminator but was regarded by many as a tune up for Mercer for a potential second shot at a world championship.
 The winner of the bout was to face the winner of the main event between reigning WBA and IBF champion Riddick Bowe and former champion Michael Dokes for the titles at a future date.
 Ferguson, however, defied the odds and defeated an underprepared Mercer by a unanimous decision to earn his shot against Bowe, who knocked out Dokes in the first round.

 The win over Mercer proved controversial as Mercer was later investigated for allegedly trying to bribe Ferguson to let Mercer win the bout.

-The fight was signed for May 22, 1993, and was staged at RFK Stadium in Washington, DC.
+The world championship fight with Bowe was signed for May 22, 1993, and was staged at RFK Stadium in Washington, DC.
 Ferguson came into the fight below 230 pounds for the first time in years and was considered to be in the best shape of his career.
 Because the IBF did not consider Ferguson to be a legitimate contender, they would not sanction the defense for Bowe and only the WBA and lineal championships were on the line.
 Ferguson thought he had a legitimate chance to knock the champion out, but Bowe disregarded his boasts.
 Ferguson was knocked down toward the end of the first round and barely made it back to his feet at the bell, then was dropped again as the second round began and knocked out.